canro91/canro91.github.io/_posts/2021-03-29-UnitTestingCommonMistakes.md

 **Have only one Act and Assert part in your tests.** Don't repeat the same Act part with different test values in a single test.

-Please, avoid writing test like this one.
+Please, avoid writing tests like this one.

 ```csharp
 [TestMethod]